bdubs-astro/DebounceSwitch/README.md

 # DebounceSwitch

-A class for de-bouncing a mechanical switch.
+A c++ class for de-bouncing a mechanical switch.

 The parameters are the GPIO pin #, a flag that's true if using an internal pullup resistor, a pair of callback functions that get called when the pin goes either high